dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. Go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
 1. Click <label>Revoke</label> next to the SSO Workspace you wish to remove.

+### Linking a DNSimple user to an Okta user

+When a DNSimple user exists in a DNSimple account before _SSO_ is enabled, they will be required to link their Okta identity to verify ownership of both DNSimple users.
+To link a DNSimple user to an Okta user:

+1. Go to the User Settings page.
+1. In the Identities card, click <label>Add</label> next to the Okta identity provider.
+1. Authenticate your Okta account.
+1. You can now log in to DNSimple using the linked Okta identity.
+1. You can remove the link by clicking <label>Remove</label> on the User Settings page.